SERA CHAIrpersON - Anita Thomas

 • Climate change mitigation

 She holds a Master of Resource Science from the University of New England in New South Wales, Australia, and a Bachelor of Science in Natural Resource Management from Colorado State University.
-She conducted research on freshwater wetlands of eastern Australia under a PhD scholarship, and she is currently appointed as an adjunct professional fellow with the Landscape Hydrogeochemistry Group at Southern Cross University GeoScience.
+She conducted research on freshwater wetlands of eastern Australia under a PhD scholarship, and was appointed as an adjunct professional fellow with the Landscape Hydrogeochemistry Group at Southern Cross University GeoScience.

 Carolyn served the SER board of directors nearly 10 years ago as Rocky Mountain Region Representative of North America.
 She has served various NGOs throughout her career including the Society for Conservation Biology, the Colorado Riparian Association, Nature Conservancy, and Wildlife Information and Rescue Service.
-She is passionate about inspiring her 4 year old son and future generations to protect and restore the Earth.
+She is passionate about inspiring her 8-year-old son and future generations to protect and restore the Earth.

 GENERAL BOARD MEMBER - Damien Cook

-Damien is based in north central Victoria but most of his current restoration work is focused in the semi-arid zone in north western Victoria.
+Based in north-central Victoria.
+Current restoration work is focused in the semi-arid zone in north-western Victoria.

 • Wetland restoration